-Omega 3 Founder, Bright Djampa, On His Secret to Positive Mental Health
+Omega 3 Founder, Bright Djampa, On His Secret to Brain-Health

 Omega 3 founder, Bright Djampa, noticed that food was often left out of discussions surrounding mental health.
 He founded Omega 3 with the mission of promoting mental health awareness and empowering people to take charge of their mental health through nutrition.

 A: I always grew up with a very mental health-conscious family, and I’m very thankful for that.
 Being in that environment made me realize how privileged I was in that sense and how many people don’t have that.
 I wanted to provide an avenue for people to take care of themselves proactively.
 During my studies at the University of Maryland, I found a passion for omega-3 fatty acids and promoting mental health through nutrition.